RaskiTech/homepage/src/content/blog/DevelopingAFastMatrixMultiplicationImplementationOnTheCPU.md

 ---
-title: Developing a faster matrix multiplication implementation on the CPU
+title: Developing a fast matrix multiplication implementation on the CPU
 description: Recently I took a course in parallel computing, where the focus was on using all the available resources we have on our computers.
-The course was tough but really interesting, so I thought I could share some of the concepts learned there
+The course was tough but really interesting, so I thought I could share some of the concepts learned there.
-pubDate: Jun 10 2026
+pubDate: Jun 10 2025
 ---

 Recently I took a course in parallel computing, where the focus was on using all the available resources we have on our computers.
 The course was tough but really interesting, so I thought it would be interesting to share some of the concepts learned there.
 The course, called Programming Parallel Computers, can be found [online](https://ppc.cs.aalto.fi/) and there is an open version of it as well.